thorlindberg/thesis/dissertation/5-4 vocabulary-application.md

-{"sub":"Object-oriented Data in Applications and Programming Languages"}
+{"sub":"Data in Applications and Programming Languages"}

 Text